 Scholarly Commons Citation

 Barnett, Randy E., "Was the Right to Keep and Bear Arms Conditioned on Service in an Organized Militia?"
 (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 849.
+849.